Program Notes: Tennessee Walt’s ‘Big-Time Lonesome Town: The Songs of Kris Kristofferson’

 Program Notes: Tennessee Walt’s ‘Riding with the Outlaws’

-Bayport-Blue Point Public Library, Blue Point, New York * November 13, 2022 1.
+Bethpage Public Library * June 8, 2025 1.
 “Honky Tonk Heroes” (Billy Joe Shaver, 1973).
 The story goes that in late 1972, after repeated efforts to corner Waylon Jennings and play his songs for him, Billy Joe Shaver had had enough.
-Knowing that Jennings was going to be recording at … Continue reading Program Notes: Tennessee Walt’s ‘Riding with the Outlaws’
+Knowing that Jennings was going to be recording at Tompall Glaser’s “Hillbilly Central” recording … Continue reading Program Notes: Tennessee Walt’s ‘Riding with the Outlaws’

 Program Notes: Tennessee Walt’s ‘A Year in a Distant Country’